samupino/bestmessina-website/src/pages/services.md

 # Competitions

-# Interact with companies
+Use the theoretical knowledge gained during your studies by being challenged to solve interdisciplinary tasks.

+## Case Study

+The Case Study is a theoretical problem-solving challenge that requires analysing, researching, deliberating, testing and presenting a solution that fits a real-case scenario based on realistic resources, within a time-frame.

+## Team Design

+The Team Design is a practical hands-on project that requires designing, creating and presenting a prototype model that successfully meets specific construction and operation criteria, within a time-frame and through the use of limited resources.

+## Hackathon

+The hackathon is a "marathon" in which computer programmers and others are involved in software or hardware development.
+The goal of a hackathon is to create functioning software or hardware by the end of the event, in order to solve a real problem or a case study in the best way possible.

+Development comes together with innovation and that's why we will always encourage and support innovative ideas.

+# Career Support

-You will have a close contact with our partner companies!
-Through BEST Career Support, the BEST service dedicated to job placement, you will be able to discover a new and exciting future and start an international career.
-Our services will give you the opportunity to find different offers from companies, and send them your curriculum vitae.
+Through BEST Career Support you will have a close contact with our partners, you will be able to discover a new and exciting future and start an international career.

+Expand your career horizons by meeting international companies and other countries working market and systems.
+Gain experience by solving real tasks and get closer to the industry’s reality Build your international network and get in touch with companies and universities looking for top talent.
+Get job offers, internships and graduate and enrich your CV.